Paulitino/flux-project-ANP/README.md

 ### PostgreSQL
 Free open-source relational database management system.
 The language used is SQL.

+## Lessons learned
+During this project, I have learned that

 ###### Explaination of the *docker containter run/exec* flags